National Holocaust Centre and Museum

 The National Holocaust Centre and Museum, previously known as Beth Shalom (lit.
-"House of Peace"), is a Holocaust memorial centre near Laxton in Nottinghamshire in England.
+"House of Peace"), is a Holocaust memorial centre in Laxton, Nottinghamshire, England.

+Description

 Opened in September 1995, Beth Shalom was the first venue in Britain dedicated to the Holocaust as its primary purpose, though there is also a permanent exhibition at London's Imperial War Museum and another in Huddersfield, the Holocaust Exhibition and Learning Centre, which was opened in 2018.
 The Centre was founded by brothers James and Stephen Smith following a 1991 visit to Israel during which a trip to Yad Vashem changed the way they looked at history and the Holocaust.

 The museum seeks to educate primary school children about the Holocaust through its primary exhibit on children's experiences, funded in part by a lottery grant of nearly £500,000.
 Prince Harry was educated about the Holocaust at the Centre after he was criticised for wearing a Nazi Afrika Korps costume with swastika armband to a fancy dress party in 2005.